NumPy array var()

 # [5.
 5.]

-In this article, I have explain the how to calculate the arithmetic variance of NumPy array along with the specified axis and multiple axes.
+In this article, I have explained how to calculate the arithmetic variance of the NumPy array along with the specified axis and multiple axes.
 Also explained how to use dtype optional param to change the return data type.

 Happy Learning!!